-American Chinchilla Rabbit: Characteristics, Uses
+American Chinchilla Rabbit: Origin, Characteristics, Uses

 American Chinchilla rabbit is a popular breed and mainly raised as a commercial meat rabbit.
 Actually Chinchilla rabbits are a group of three rabbit breeds, and the American Chinchilla is the most rare of the Chinchilla breeds.